 Veggie Pizza Pie

 Use chunks of leftover regular or graham cracker pie crust instead of graham crackers to make s'mores.
-Alternatively, make a batch of s'mores dip and spoon it over pieces of pie crust.
+Another option is to make a batch of our s'mores dip recipe you'll find in this article, and spoon it over pieces of pie crust.

 Banana Pie Pudding